Edmund-Kiama/Wk1-Code-Challenge/README.md

 --->nssfDeductions: The calculated NSSF contribution, capped at 7,000.

 ##### annualTaxCalculator
-Calculates the income tax (PAYE) based on the taxable income using progressive tax brackets.
+Calculates the income tax (PAYEE) based on the taxable income using progressive tax brackets.

 Parameters
 --->taxableIncome: The income remaining after NHIF and NSSF deductions.